soulshake/fonos/README.md

 ### Change the Pi hostname

 The default Pi hostname is `raspberrypi`.
 We'll give ours a custom hostname, `fonos`, so its web interface can later be accessed at `http://fonos.local`.
 To do so:

 ####  Mount the second (non-boot) SD card device

 `sudo mount /dev/mmcblk0p2 /media/pi/`

+Replace `/dev/mmcblk0p2` with the one on your system.

 #### Change the hostname